saltyorg/docs/docs/reference/google-gcloud-tools-install.md

     Make a note of that ID; if you're going through the manual rclone instructions you'll need it in the next step.

-6. Google SDK is installed and configured.
+5. Google SDK is installed and configured.

+If you have problems with these steps, Google's own documentation is found [here](https://cloud.google.com/sdk/docs/install-sdk)

 If you are going through the manual rclone instructions, [continue with the next step](../rclone-manual#step-5-generate-a-random-prefix)